cjacker/opensource-toolchain-fpga/README.md

 * A FPGA development board, which can be well supported by yosys/nextpnr and not too expensive.
   - Lattice iCE40 or ECP5 family. for example, iCE40 ICEBreaker, ICESugar, ICESugar nano board, or ECP5 Colorlight series board.
-  - Gowin LittleBee family. for example, Tang nano/1k/4k/9k board.
+  - Gowin LittleBee family. for example, Tang nano 1k/4k/9k/20k, Tang primer 20k board.
 * Optional, a JTAG adapter.
   - most of FPGA development board already integrated one.